-It’s become so useful to it, the IRS even went as far as to acquire the company, Chainanalysis, which created the tool.
+It’s become so useful to it, the IRS even went as far as to acquire the company, Chainalysis, which created the tool.

-The Daily Beast reports Chain analysis’ clients include law enforcement, banks and regulatory entities.
+The Daily Beast reports Chainalysis’ clients include law enforcement, banks and regulatory entities.
 Just the kind of people bitcoin was meant to keep you safe from.

 Currently, the best way to keep your anonymity while using bitcoin is to use a bitcoin mixer.

 When you send them your transaction, they mix it in with a huge pool of other people’s bitcoins before sending it on.
 The theory is your bitcoins get lost in the mix and are very hard to trace.